Mr4k/blog/README.md

 `pelican content -s publishconf.py -t theme/`
 `ghp-import output -b gh-pages`
 `git push origin gh-pages`
-Alternatively just use the commands in `task.py`
+Move CNAME from main to gh-pages as it will have been deleted.
+(TODO have this happen automatically) Alternatively just use the commands in `task.py`